wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 Add a span tag to all spans.
 * For `spanAddTag`, if the tag already exists, its existing value is replaced with the new value.
 * For `spanAddTagIfNotExists`, do not replace the value of an existing tag.

+{% include note.html content="You can add up to 20 span tags.
+Contact [support@wavefront.com](mailto:support@wavefront.com) if this does not meet your requirements." %}

 <font size="3"><strong>Parameters</strong></font>